Washington High School (East Chicago, Indiana)

 Washington High School was a public high school in East Chicago, Indiana, which opened in 1898 but closed in 1986.
 Washington High School merged with Roosevelt High School to become East Chicago Central High School, known in the area as "Central."

-History

 Athletics

 The Washington High School Senators athletic teams competed in the Indiana Lake Shore conference from 1969 until the school closed in 1986.
-Prior to 1969, the school was a member of the Northern Indiana conference (1927-1962), the Northwestern conference (1963-1967) and the Tri-City conference (1968).
+Prior to 1969, the school was a member of the Northern Indiana conference (1927–1962), the Northwestern conference (1963–1967) and the Tri-City conference (1968).
 The school was also a member of the Indiana High School Athletic Association (IHSAA), the organization which governs athletic activities in Indiana.